fpuentem/stm32-brief-introduction/week-1/slides/slides-week-1.md

 ---

-# Slide 1: Brief history and evolution of STM32
+# Brief history and evolution of STM32
 ## Unveiling the Evolution
 - **1987**: SGS-Thomson (now STMicroelectronics) enters the microcontroller market.
 - **2007**: Introduction of STM32 series, ARM-based 32-bit microcontrollers.